Magic Mushrooms For Pain Relief

 Magic Mushrooms for Pain Relief: Cancer Patients

-Rarely, if ever, is it seen in pain medicine that patients become completely pain-free.
-Even more extraordinary, is the fact that the lasting pain relief observed by Kast and Collins came about from a single, solitary dose of LSD.
+Pain medicine has rarely, if ever, led to patients that become completely pain-free.
+Even more extraordinary is the fact that the lasting pain relief observed came about from a single dose of LSD.

 The curious case of phantom limb pain

-After a tragic vehicular accident, internationally renowned UC San Diego scientist Albert Lin suffered a complex fracture below his right knee and was unfortunately forced to have his leg amputated.
-He was subsequently afflicted with severe phantom limb pains that tormented him on multiple occasions every day.
+In 2016, a car accident led to renowned UC San Diego scientist Albert Lin suffering a complex fracture below his right knee, ultimately requiring amputation of the leg.
+He was subsequently afflicted with severe ‘phantom limb’ pains that tormented him daily.

-Having received no relief using standard pain medications, and marginal relief with anticonvulsants, Lin experimented with medicinal marijuana for a brief period, but again, he was left dispirited with excruciating pain.
-After experiencing some promising effects using mirror box therapy, a treatment employed all over the world for complex regional pain and phantom limb pain, also incidentally discovered by his colleague at UC San Diego, Dr. Ramachandran, Lin decided to try a single large dose of psilocybin-containing magic mushrooms.
+Having received no relief using standard pain medications, Lin experimented with medicinal marijuana for a brief period, to little effect.
+After experiencing some promising effects using ‘mirror box’ therapy, Lin decided to try a single large dose of psilocybin-containing magic mushrooms.

-Eventually, after many painstaking trials and what must have seemed at that stage like inevitable errors, Dr. Lin finally noticed profound relief lasting 3 hours after ingestion of these mushrooms.
-This fungal medicine, used sacramentally by indigenous communities for millennia, had lived up to its nickname.
-“Huh”, Lin was surely pondering, “these really are magic.”
+Eventually, Dr. Lin finally noticed profound relief, lasting 3 hours after ingestion of the mushrooms.
+This fungal medicine, used sacramentally by indigenous communities for millennia, had lived up to its nickname; “huh”, Lin was surely pondering, “these really are magic.”

-Dr. Lin’s story, which can be found here in a paper published by the man himself in cooperation with Dr. Ramachandran and colleagues, provides support for a 1977 case series describing the experience of 7 phantom limb pain patients administered “sub-hallucinogenic” doses of LSD.
-During this trial, which was 2 months long in total, patients received 25 micrograms of LSD for 7 consecutive days before researchers increased the dose to 50 micrograms for 14 consecutive days after that.
+Dr. Lin’s story provides support for a 1977 case series describing the experience of 7 phantom limb pain patients administered “sub-hallucinogenic” doses of LSD.
+During this trial, patients received 25 micrograms of LSD for 7 days before researchers increased the dose to 50 micrograms for 14 more.

 In this case series, pain significantly improved in almost 80% of patients after LSD administration despite dramatic decreases in daily use of analgesic medication.